wyfo/apischema/docs/index.md

 ### Run the documentation examples

-All documentation examples are written using the last Python minor version — currently 3.9 — in order to provide up-to-date documentation.
-Because Python 3.9 specificities (like [PEP 585](https://www.python.org/dev/peps/pep-0585/)) are used, this version is "mandatory" to execute the examples as-is.
+All documentation examples are written using the last Python minor version — currently 3.10 — in order to provide up-to-date documentation.
+Because Python 3.10 specificities (like [PEP 585](https://www.python.org/dev/peps/pep-0604/)) are used, this version is "mandatory" to execute the examples as-is.

-Also, as stated above, examples are using `pytest.raises` as it is the most convenient way to test an exception is raised — and because it's simpler for the CI wrapping.

-Moreover, *apischema* has a *graphql-core* dependency when it comes to example involving GraphQL.

-Lastly, some examples of the [Examples](examples) section use third-party libraries: *SQLAlchemy*, *attrs* and *pydantic*.

-All of these dependencies can be downloaded using the `examples` dependencies with
+In addition to *pytest*, some examples use third-party libraries like *SQLAlchemy* or *attrs*.
+All of this dependencies can be downloaded using the `examples` extra with
 ```shell
 pip install apischema[examples]
 ```